Two Infants Test Positive for Human Metapneumovirus (HMPV) at Bengaluru Hospital

 Global Context and Preventive Actions

-Rising respiratory diseases have also been related to HMPV in other countries, including China.
-WHO reports show that HMPV, RSV, and influenza mostly explain the seasonal infection increase.
-The Indian government responded by increasing laboratory testing capacity and bolstering surveillance initiatives such as the Integrated Disease Surveillance Program (IDSP).
+Other countries, like China, have linked rising respiratory diseases to HMPV.
+WHO reports say HMPV, RSV, and influenza are the main causes of seasonal infection spikes.
+The Indian government acted by boosting lab testing and enhancing surveillance efforts.
+This includes the Integrated Disease Surveillance Program (IDSP).
 Advice to hospitals throughout India:

 • Strengthen isolation procedures for suspected patients.